Born to Squat

 Squats may actually decrease the risk of arthritis

-During a squat there are increased comprehensiveness forces on the joints of the knee.
-Very few studies however have shown that squatting can cause damage to the joint.
-One retrospective study on a group of elderly subjects in Beijing found that those who reported squatting several hours a day in their youth were more likely to demonstrate osteoarthritis of the tibiofemoral (TF) joint.3 A later study however found that squatting actually decreased the risk of TF arthritis when performed at least 30 minutes a day.4
+During a squat, there are increased compressive forces on the joints of the knee.
+Very few studies, however, have shown that squatting can cause damage to the joint.
+One retrospective study on a group of elderly subjects in Beijing found that those who reported squatting several hours a day in their youth were more likely to demonstrate osteoarthritis of the tibiofemoral (TF) joint.4 A later study, however, found that squatting actually decreased the risk of TF arthritis when performed at least 30 minutes a day.5

 The reason for these contradictory findings is not clear.
 The important thing to remember is that, as is true for most activities, moderation is key.
 The body is certainly capable of adapting to a natural squatting position, and almost all of us were able to do it at some point in our lives.

 In regards to ligament injuries, the idea the deep squatting when performed as a weightlifting exercise causes ligament laxity in the knee can be traced back to an older study performed in the 1960s.
-Later studies have refuting these results and actually found that squatting enhances knee stability.6,7
+Later studies have refuted these results and actually found that squatting enhances knee stability.7,8

 1. Dobrzynski J. “An Eye on China’s Not So Rich and Famous”.
 The New York Times.
 Retrieved Sep 23 2012.